lukekaalim/terraform-plugin-node-SDK/README.md

 - Create resource for an API that doesn't have a provider yet
 - Manage a resource for an existing provider that doesn't provide certain functionality
 - Disagree with the implementation of an API and want to give yourself greater flexibility
-- Model existing build scripts a declarative structures?
+- Model existing build scripts as declarative structures

 ## Documentation